Project Yellow Lids

 How we're helping

-We're so committed to reducing the amount of plastic waste in the ocean that we've partnered with the ReSea Project to remove the following from the ocean for every purchase:
+We're so committed to reducing the amount of plastic waste in the ocean that we've partnered with ReSea Project to remove the following from oceans and rivers with every purchase:

 What we'll remove*:

 • Yellow Lids Bottle = 10 plastic bottles